- refers to accidental death and dismemberment insurance coverage.

 - PCP: Primary Care Physician:

-- the health care provider who has the primary responsibility for the client’s
+- the health care provider who has the primary responsibility for the patient's overall health care plan.
+Under some plans, a PCP referral may be required to see a specialty provider.

 - Plan Year: